quorumcontrol/tupelo-docs/docs/whitepaper.md

 }
 ```

-This causes a recalculation of the active signer sets for epoch $$E+1$$ and $$E+2$$.
+This causes a recalculation of the active signer sets for epoch $E+1$ and $E+2$.
 $$
 AS(E+1) = AS(E)-signersLeaving \\
 AS(E+2) = AS(E)+signersJoining \\
 $$

-This transaction also finalizes and shuffles the active signer set for $$E+1$$ just in time for epoch $$E+1$$ to begin.
-The transaction also serves as a demarcation point between epochs $$E$$ and $$E+1$$.
+This transaction also finalizes and shuffles the active signer set for $E+1$ just in time for epoch $E+1$ to begin.
+The transaction also serves as a demarcation point between epochs $E$ and $E+1$.
 This allows any actor in the system to quickly, reliably, and trustlessly get the list of active signers for the current epoch (and some number of previous epochs).
-The actor only needs to check that the `EPOCH_END` transaction closing $$E$$ has been included in the latest notarized tip of the Notary Group Chain Tree to know the state is correct and contains the final active Signer set for epoch $E+1$.
+The actor only needs to check that the `EPOCH_END` transaction closing $E$ has been included in the latest notarized tip of the Notary Group Chain Tree to know the state is correct and contains the final active Signer set for epoch $E+1$.

 Once a Signer leaves the Notary Group, that Signer’s public key is forever forbidden from rejoining the Notary Group.
 The Signer can rejoin using the same network address with a different signing key, thus creating a unique $(K,A)$ pair.